 (Monophysite was often used broadly to include other groups that wouldn't have called themselves that.
 I personally find the best form of Monophysitism to be Miaphysitism.)

 All three agree that Jesus was both Divine and Human, and not in a Greek demigod half-god/half-man sense, but fully Divine and Fully Human.
 I personally find the differences between these three views to be quite semantical and not a big deal.
 Especially since I'm not sure what my own view is.
 But it seems in Christianized Rome is was a pretty big deal.

 Last month I expressed support for Traducianism on the issue of how most Human Soul/Spirits are created.
 Even that doesn't settle the issue.
 While at fist glance it would seemingly help the Chalcedonian position, a Human Nature inherited from Mary mixed with a Divine Nature provided by the Holy Spirit.
 But a Monophysite or Miaphysite would retort that we don't refer to most Humans as having two natures, a Paternal and Maternal one, but as having one.
 Perhaps the Nestorian position would be the hardest to make compatible with Traducianism, but I don't think impossible.

-Pretty much all major Christian denomination in the West are considered nominally Chalcedonian (Catholicism, Greek Orthodox, all major Protestants denomination as well as Baptists and Pentecostals).
+Pretty much all major Christian denominations in the West are considered nominally Chalcedonian (Catholicism, Greek Orthodox, all major Protestants denomination as well as Baptists, Pentecostals, and Evangelicals).
 Even though I don't think most average Christians or even Pastors in America have ever actually thought about what their position on this debate would be.